WordPressBugBounty/plugins-head-meta-data/head-meta-data/readme.txt

 * `[hmd_year]`         -- current year
 * `[hmd_tab]`          -- adds tab space to markup

-So you can include any of these shortcodes in the "Custom Content" setting, and the displayed information will reflect the current post being viewed.
+So you can include any of these shortcodes in the "Custom Tags" setting, and the displayed information will reflect the current post being viewed.
 On non-post views, like the homepage, archives, and search results, the shortcodes display general information about the site:

 * `[hmd_post_excerpt]` -- site description
 * `[hmd_post_date]`    -- date of latest post